harusys/harusys/README.md

 - 💻 Working on Backend Engineer / Data Scientist / DevOps Engineer.
 - 🔭 Currently working as a Backend Engineer at [ZOZO](https://corp.zozo.com/en/).
-- 🌱 Currently learning Go, Flutter.
+- 💬 Ask me about Go, Kubernetes, CI/CD.
 - ❤️ Love for coding and learning new technologies.

 #### 🛠️ Languages and Tools